 Cloud names and classifications

-The classification of clouds into types was first proposed by Luke Howard in 1802 and we largely use the same system today splitting clouds into three main types - stratus, cumulus and cirrus.
+The classification of clouds into types was first proposed by Luke Howard in 1802 and we largely use the same system today.
+This splits clouds into three main types - stratus, cumulus and cirrus.

 Clouds are continually changing and appear in an infinite variety of forms.
 The classification of clouds is based on a book written by Luke Howard, a London pharmacist and amateur meteorologist, in 1803.
 His book, The Modifications of Clouds, named the various cloud structures he had studied.
 The terms he used were readily accepted by the meteorological community and are still used across the world today.